-Generally, under the Working Hours Act, normal working hours must not exceed eight hours a day or 40 hours a week.
-Collective bargaining agreements typically include detailed working time provisions which may also deviate from the Working Hours Act.
+Generally, under the Working Hours Act, normal working hours must not exceed eight hours a day or 40 hours a week in total.
+Collective bargaining agreements typically outline working time provisions, which may also deviate from the provisions of the Working Hours Act.

 The Working Hours Act also instructs statutory rest periods.
 The general principles are as follows:

-The employee must be granted at least a one-hour break a day if his or her daily working time exceeds six hours.
+- The employee must be offered at least a one-hour break per day if his or her daily working time exceeds six hours.

-The employer and employee may agree on a shorter rest period of no less than 30 minutes.
+- The employer and employee may agree to a shorter rest period of no less than 30 minutes.

-If the daily working time exceeds 10 hours, the employee is entitled to an additional rest period of up to 30 minutes following eight hours of work.
+- If daily working time exceeds 10 hours, the employee is entitled to an additional rest period of up to 30 minutes following the completion of eight hours of work.

 The Working Hours Act does not generally apply to management or employees working at home.

-The maximum amount of overtime worked measured over a four-month reference period is 138 hours, and the aggregate hours of overtime work may not exceed 250 hours in a calendar year.
-An employer can agree additional overtime with employee representatives, employees or an employee group.
+The maximum amount of overtime worked measured over a four-month reference period is 138 hours.
+The aggregate overtime work may not exceed 250 hours in a calendar year.
+An employer can agree to additional overtime with employee representatives, employees or an employee group.

 As a general rule, the payment for daily overtime work in addition to normal pay is 50% for the first two hours and 100% for the following hours.
-For weekly overtime work, the surcharge is 50%.
-If agreed by both parties, overtime may be partly or completely converted into corresponding time off work.
+For weekly overtime work, the surcharge pay is 50%.
+If agreed by both parties, overtime may be partly or completely converted into corresponding time off.

-An employment contract is usually terminated by either the employer or employee giving notice to terminate.
-The employee does not need to give any particular grounds for termination, but he/she is required to observe the period of notice.
-The employer, on the other hand, may not terminate an employment relationship without proper and weighty reason (either related to the employee or related to the business).
+An employment contract is usually terminated by either the employer or the employee giving notice to terminate.
+The employee does not need to give any particular grounds for termination, but he or she is required to observe the period of notice.
+The employer, on the other hand, may not terminate an employment relationship without proper and weighty reason, either related to the employee or related to the business.
 The employer must provide notice of termination to employees before dismissal, regardless of the grounds for the termination.
-Notice should be given in writing and given to the employee personally.
+The notice should be drafted in writing and given to the employee personally.

-Reasons related to the individual employee – the employer may terminate the employee’s employment if the employee seriously breaches or neglects the employee’s obligation to the employer or the employee is no longer able to cope with their work duties.
-In most circumstances the employee should be given prior notice and opportunity to modify their behavior.
+Reasons related to the individual employee: The employer may terminate the employee’s employment if the employee seriously breaches or neglects the employee’s obligation to the employer or the employee is no longer able to cope with their work duties.
+In most circumstances, the employee should be given prior notice as well as an opportunity to modify their behavior.

-Business related reasons – the employer may terminate the employee’s employment if the work has diminished significantly and permanently for financial or production reasons.
-Consideration should however be given to re-training and/or placement in other roles where possible.
+Business-related reasons: The employer may terminate the employee’s employment if the work has diminished significantly and permanently for financial or production reasons.
+Consideration should however be given to retraining or placement in other roles where possible.

 If a party to the employment relationship commits a fundamental breach of the employment contract, the other party is entitled to terminate the employment with immediate effect (i.e., without observing the notice period).

-Finnish employees enjoy high protection against dismissal.
-In addition, certain groups of employee enjoy particular protection against dismissals.
+Finnish employees enjoy strong protections against dismissal.
+In addition, certain groups of employees enjoy particular protection against dismissals.
 Such employees include shop stewards, industrial safety delegates, pregnant employees and employees on family leave.
 If an employee is dismissed without legal grounds, he or she is entitled to compensation for unfair dismissal corresponding to three to 24 months’ salary

-Periods of notice that apply to an employer
+The following periods of notice apply to an employer:

 |Uninterrrupted duration of the employment relationship||Period of notice|